Riemannian Federated Learning via Averaging Gradient Streams: RFedAGS: R iemannian Fed erated A veraging G radient S treams

-Combining~\eqref{Dev_alg:RieDir} with~\eqref{Dev_alg:RieDir:1} shows that exactly expanding the expression of the search direction $\eta_t$, which involves multiple consecutive exponential mappings, is difficult in general since the exponential mapping is short of linearity.
-Consequently, this makes the convergence analysis more challenging, when multiple steps SGD are involved in local updates.
-In view of the discussion above, this paper resorts to another aggregation which can not only realize server aggregation efficiently but also analyze algorithm convergence conveniently.
-In our opinion, this aggregation is a more essential generalization from the Euclidean setting to the Riemannian setting.

-Noting that from~\eqref{Dev_alg:EucDir}, the search direction at the $t$-th outer iteration is given by the average of mini-batch gradients of all agents, which is here called gradient stream.
-Adopting the idea in the Riemannian setting, directly combining the mini-batch gradients located in different tangent spaces is not well defined.
-Fortunately, with the aid of vector transport, the combination can be defined.
-Specifically, the search direction is given by
+Observing the expression shows that the increment of parameters is given by the average of mini-batch gradients of active agents.
+We can adopt the similar idea in the Riemannian setting but require making some adaptations, since directly combining the mini-batch gradients located in different tangent spaces is not well defined.
+With the aid of vector transport, the combination can be defined.
+Specifically, we define the the Riemannian ``increment of parameters'' as